AusDTO/gov-au-content-guide/az-guide.md

 ## What is this?

-This A to Z directory covers style, grammar and spelling conventions.
+This draft A to Z directory covers style, grammar and spelling conventions.

 It is an early release and not complete.